-- Sufficient time in grade.
-Generally, five (5) or more years in grade are expected.
-Three (3) years in grade, at least two (2) of them at Georgia Tech, or two (2) years of relevant professional experience plus two (2) years as an Assistant Professor at Georgia Tech, are a minimum requirement.
-Credit for previous academic or professional experience should be explicitly stated at the time of employment - A doctorate in an appropriate discipline or experience which is of value comparable to the doctorate in preparing the candidate for the role of an educator - · Clear evidence of effective teaching - Clear evidence of creativity while at Georgia Tech - Clear evidence of contributions to Georgia Tech in meaningful ways by service to the Institute, to the public, or to appropriate professional organizations
+• Sufficient time in rank.
+Generally, five (5) or more years in rank are expected.
+Four (4) years in rank at the time of promotion, at least two (2) of them at Georgia Tech, or two (2) years of relevant professional experience plus two (2) years as an Assistant Professor at Georgia Tech, are a minimum requirement.
+Credit for previous academic or professional experience should be explicitly stated at the time of employment.
+Faculty may be considered for promotion with less than the required minimum four years in rank listed above.
+However, these cases would require strong justification and prior approval by the president before the promotion documentation is submitted.

+- A doctorate in an appropriate discipline or experience which is of value comparable to the doctorate in preparing the candidate for the role of an educator - · Clear evidence of effective teaching - Clear evidence of creativity while at Georgia Tech - Clear evidence of contributions to Georgia Tech in meaningful ways by service to the Institute, to the public, or to appropriate professional organizations